icopy-site/awesome/docs/awesome/awesome-book-authoring.md

 ## Misc.

 - [Scott Meyers on Advance Sales, and How They Are Impacted by The Delivery Schedule](http://www.aristeia.com/authorAdvice.html#schedule)
+- [Ask HN: Considerations when asked to write a book?](https://news.ycombinator.com/item?id=12118554) - A discussion on Hacker News where many authors discuss their experience.

 ## List of Publishers